 Per the IRS – Eligible expenses include, “Dietary supplements or herbal medicines to treat medical conditions in narrow circumstances.”

 MigreLief qualifies… however, as of 2011 qualifying OTC items require a note from your doctor.
+In addition, the supplement must be purchased at a participating pharmacy that accepts this type of pay plan.

 Many MigreLief users have been prescribed MigreLief by a neurologist, general practitioner or other healthcare professional for medical purposes.
 If you use any MigreLief supplements, approach your healthcare practitioner for a prescription to be placed on file with your flex-pay plan administrator so you can purchase it monthly with your pretax dollars.